Client Collaboration for Strategic Website Redesign

 Our redesign of the Financial Strategy page with a tab component implemented to toggle between information

-Balancing client wants and usability best practices can be challenging, especially within the constraints of a content management system with specific components.
+Balancing client wants and usability best practices can be challenging, especially within the constraints of an authoring tool with specific components.
 Clear and frequent communication is crucial in order to create deliverables that truly satisfy your clients and justify your design decisions.